henryhcleung/appium-api-automation-test/README.md

 ## Bahave_Appium_API
-This repository is automation test using behave and appium for MyObservatory App in UI and API level
+This repository is automation test using behave and appium for MyObservatory app in UI and API level

 ## Setup local environment
    1. ```brew install python```